If you’re looking for some realistic, actionable inbound marketing tactics you can use on your site today, then you’ll love this article.

 Dreaming of the day your content stands out and actually gets read?

 The importance of relevant and quality content should not be understated.
-You need to have an inbound marketing tactics with every piece of content you write.
+You need to have an inbound marketing tactic with every piece of content you write.

 You can begin with consistency and a schedule.